GalleyBytes/terraform-operator/docs/operator-actions.md

 ## Options

-These options are configurable directly under `spec.config` in Terraform Kubernetes manifest.
+These options are configurable directly under `spec` in the Terraform Kubernetes manifest.

 `applyOnCreate` -  Automatically apply Terraform the first time the Kubernetes resource is created.
 A "first time run" is when the Kubernetes manifest for the Terraform resource has a `metadata.generation` equal to 1.